replydev/cotp/README.md

 |--|--|--|--|--|
 | 3 | Email_Provider | **mymailother@example.com** | SHA1 | **8** |

+## Database conversion
+To import Authy or Google Authenticator databases you need first of all to obtain the respective files in your phone in the paths:
+- **Authy**: `/data/data/com.authy.authy/shared_prefs/com.authy.storage.tokens.authenticator.xml`
+- **Google Authenticator**: `/data/data/com.google.android.apps.authenticator2/databases/databases`

+After that run the correct python script located in the converters/ folder in this source code:

+`python authy.py path/to/database.xml converted.json`

+It will convert the database in a json format readable by cotp.

+To finish import the database: `cotp -i authy path/to/database.json`

 ## Planned features

  - [x] Reduce binary size and improve compilation speed by removing useless dependencies.